 A few common myths about review marketing:

 "Reviews and referrals generate consistent new business."
 The number and frequency of reviews are not controllable and not entirely predictable.
 Quite often, businesses that rely exclusively on referrals for a new business can find it challenging to manage the ebbs and flows in monthly revenue.

 "Referrals are the best leads."
 There are plenty of leads that your sales team would never have spoken with had they not been referred.
 Know that not all referrals are excellent prospects.

 The biggest issue our clients have seen over the years with referrals and reviews is that they are not in control of their own business.
 And while they may be somewhat true, it does not mean you cannot shape the conversation.

 Keys to Maximize Your Reviews

-- The first step is to ask for them!
+The first step is to ask for them!
 You should be asking early when your client is most excited to be working with your company.
-Always look to foster a review when the client’s relationship is at a high point – right after the initial sale, following the completion of a project, or when a major goal has been reached.
+Always look to foster a review when the client's relationship is at a high point – right after the initial sale, following the completion of a project, or reaching an important goal.

 Ask often.
 Just like you, your clients are busy with their workloads, so try to remind them with incentives and other unique ways that not only will generate the need for the review but will keep a positive line of communication available.